 We listen, talk, read, type, drive, and carry stuff around...
 In many ways Barn Owl Trust people are quite normal but we do spend much more time outdoors and up ladders than most...

 On a typical day there are around ten of us here at the Trust's base, in an atmosphere that varies from peaceful and highly productive to over-stretched and stressful.
 As well as staff and volunteers in the office, there are usually a few of us out and about... perhaps one or two are doing fieldwork, another doing a school visit, and one in the workshop.

 Enquiries, Advice and Information about Barn Owls.

-Like many small under-resourced organisations we do struggle at times, and nothing takes up more of our time than incoming enquiries.
-Over 41,000 people or organisations have been in touch with the Barn Owl Trust since 1990.
+Like many small under-resourced organisations we do struggle at times, and nothing takes up more of our time than enquiries.
+Over 57,000 people or organisations have been in touch with the Barn Owl Trust since 1990.
 In every case the advice we give has to be spot-on and we keep meticulous records of each communication and the information we provide.